aigoncharov/reducer-class/README.md

 const reducer = ReducerCat.create()
 ```

-> We can not use `ActionReflect` in JavaScript because there's no complie which provides us with metadata for type reflection.
+> We can not use `ActionReflect` in JavaScript because there's no compiler which provides us with metadata for type reflection.

 > Be aware, you have to configure [babel](https://babeljs.io/) to provide you with decorator syntax.